 and what’s not ?

-If you’re looking for a tool able to manage Bacula like bat, you’re in the wrong place (for the moment).
-Maybe have a look on bweb, webacula or the bacula’s webmin plugin.
+If you’re looking for a tool able to manage Bacula like bat, Bacula-Web might not the right tool (yet).

 The project history¶

-Bacula-Web was originaly created and developed by Juan-Luis Frances.
+Bacula-Web was originally created and developed by Juan-Luis Frances Jimenez.
 He made a very nice work.

-Since the end of 2010, I was officialy designed the official maintener by Kern S. and Eric B. for this project.
+Since the end of 2010, I was officially designed the official maintainer by Kern S. and Eric B. for this project.

 Third-party tools and libraries¶